• Home

 I joined Eddie and Robbie for the baiting and placing of our gar fishing apparati.

-We then rode a few miles on our bikes and romped through the woods and fields of rural North Carolina, anticipating the excitement preceding our next ride to the canals...
+We then rode a few miles on our bikes and romped through the woods and fields of rural North Carolina, anticipating the excitement preceding our next ride back to the canals...

 Little did we know the excitement awaiting us would far exceed any we could have anticipated.